evkx/evkx.github.io/content/models/cadillac/optiq/optiq_awd/_index.md

 ### Brakes

-The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The Cadillac OPTIQ AWD is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
 The front discs measure 432 mm, while the rear discs are 432 mm.

 ### Regenerative Braking